The Bloggers’ Guide to Email Marketing

 Let’s take a look at how the Push-Pull theory applies directly to email marketing:

 Push: One-Time Visitors

 Most traditional web strategies entice the visitor to their website with relevant and valuable content or a special offer.

 Once the potential customer gets the information they were looking for they are off to solve their next problem.

 Essentially, this strategy pushes information out there hoping that readers will find it.

 Pull: Relationship Building

 List building is different because customers request information from you.
 By building a list and maintaining a relationship with a customer, you have an enormous competitive advantage.

 By subscribing to your list, your customers are requesting information from you.
 This is where the “pull” part of the relationship comes in.

-The customers on your list actually WANT the information you are going to be sending them.
-This is not only great for your bottom line, but you can now actually reach out to potential customers when you have something they will want to see.
+The customers on your list are indicating they want the information you are going to be sending them.
+This is not only good for your bottom line, but you can now actually reach out to potential customers when you have something they will want to see.